Preetamk97/CPP-Notes/23_Nesting-of-Member-Functions-In-C++.md

 //-----------------------------

 #include <iostream>
-#include <string> // Necessary import for creating string.at() method.
+#include <string> // Necessary import for creating string type variables.
 using namespace std;

 class Binary
 {
-    // Every member in a class is by default 'Private' otherwise specifieed 'public' explicitly.
+    // Every member in a class is by default 'Private' otherwise specified 'public' explicitly.
     // So the string variable member 'num' declared below is private by default and hence cannot be accesed inside `int main()` function directly (object.num). string num;
     void chk_bin();     // Method to check if the entered number is binary or not.
                         // Cannot access directly inside driver code (like Object.chk_bin()).
 public:
-    // string num;
     void read();            // Method to take a number from the user.
     void ones_compliment(); // Method to convert the 0's to 1's and 1's to 0's.
     void display();         // Method to print/display the 'num' variable.